pyk595/tp/docs/UserGuide.md

 Format: `untag INDEX t/TAG`

 Example:
-* `untag 27 t/colleague` deletes the "colleague" tag from the 27th contact in the display contact list.
+* `untag 27 t/client` deletes the "client" tag from the 27th contact in the display contact list.

 [Return to Table of Contents](#table-of-contents)